kpion/netmon/README.md

 ## Installing

-Awaiting publishing on AMO and Chrome Web Store.
+Awaiting publication on AMO and Chrome Web Store.